Buffalo, Buffalo County, Wisconsin

 Buffalo is a town in Buffalo County in the U.S. state of Wisconsin.
 The population was 705 at the 2010 census.
-The unincorporated communities of Bluff Siding, East Winona, and Marshland are located in the town.
+The unincorporated communities of Bluff Siding and Marshland, and East Winona railroad junction, are located in the town.

 Geography

 Buffalo occupies the southern end of Buffalo County and is bordered by the Mississippi River, which forms the state line with Minnesota, to the southwest and by the Trempealeau River, which forms the border with Trempealeau County, to the east.
 The town is connected by the North Channel Bridge and Main Channel Bridge across the Mississippi River to the city of Winona, Minnesota.
-The city of Fountain City, Wisconsin, borders the northwest edge of the town.
+The city of Fountain City borders the northwestern edge of the town.
 The city of Buffalo City is unrelated to the town and is located 16 mi to the northwest.

 According to the United States Census Bureau, the town has a total area of 88.5 sqkm, of which 72.1 sqkm is land and 16.4 sqkm, or 18.53%, is water.